DavidAlphaFox/aihtml/README.md

 # aihtml

+A simple html render libary more than Mustache Template Complier

-## Erlang Mustache Template Compiler
+## Erlang Mustache Template

 Mustache is a framework-agnostic templating system that enforces separation of view logic from the template file.
 Indeed, it is not even possible to embed logic in the template.
 This